kdeldycke/awesome-iam/readme.md

     community, where people can harm another person: you are on the hook.
 And if you can't afford to be on the hook, don't host an online community”.
+- [Keep out the bad apples: How to moderate a marketplace](https://twosided.substack.com/p/keep-out-the-bad-apples-how-to-moderate) - “With great power comes great responsibility.
+Some of my tips and tricks to make your marketplace a safer place.”
 - [The despair and darkness of people will get to you](https://restofworld.org/2020/facebook-international-content-moderators/) - Moderation of huge social networks is performed by an army of outsourced subcontractors.
 These people are exposed to the worst and generally ends up with PTSD.
 - [The Cleaners](https://thoughtmaybe.com/the-cleaners/) - A documentary on these teams of underpaid people removing posts and deleting accounts.